simpsonlab/simpsonlab.github.io/_posts/2015-11-17-kdtree-mapping.md

 A simple proof of concept of using spatial indexing to approxmiately map squiggle data can be found [on github](https://github.com/ljdursi/simple-squiggle-pseudomapper).
 Its&#8217; written in python, and has `scipy` and `h5py` as dependencies.

-As a spatial index, it uses a versino of a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) (`scipy.spatial.cKDTree`), which is a very versatile and widely used (and so well-optimized) spatial index widely used in machine learning methods amongst others; different structures may have advantages for this application.
+As a spatial index, it uses a version of a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) (`scipy.spatial.cKDTree`), which is a very versatile and widely used (and so well-optimized) spatial index widely used in machine learning methods amongst others; different structures may have advantages for this application.

 Running the `index-and-map.sh` script generates an index for the provided `ecoli.fa` reference - about 1 minute per pore model - and then maps the 10 reads provided of both older 5mer and newer 6mer MAP data.
 Mapping each read takes about 6 seconds per read per pore model; this involves lots of python list manipulations so could fairly straightforwardly be made much faster.

-Even doing the simplest thing possible for mapping works suprisingly well.
+Even doing the simplest thing possible for mapping works surprisingly well.
 Using the same sort of approach as the first steps of the Sovic _et al._ method[^1], we just:

 * Use the default k-d tree parameters (which almost certainly isn&#8217;t right, particularly the distance measure)
 * Consider bins of starting positions on the reference, of size ~10,000pb, a typical read size
-* For each $d$-point in the read,
+* For each $$d$$-point in the read,
-    * Take the closest match to each $d$-point (or all within some distance)
+    * Take the closest match to each $$d$$-point (or all within some distance)
     * For each match, add a score to the bin corresponding to the implied starting position of the read on the reference; a higher score for a closer match
 * Report the best match starting point